julianchurchill/text-adventure/README.md

 - [TECHNICAL TASK] Removed 'make exit visible' and swap use of it with 'change exit visibility'
 - [TECHNICAL TASK] is/are choice for list of available items.
 E.g. when entering the burnt out shop the list is "There is some smouldering embers here." - more correctly it should "are some".
 Applied to 'Bags of junk' in TTA1 and 'Smouldering embers' in TTA2
   - Items can now be marked as plural 'item is plural:' - causes 'There are' to be used instead of 'There is'.
+- [TECHNICAL TASK] New item action - take item.
+This stops the model content having to leave items on the floor that the character would usually have picked up without an action.

 - [STORY] Enter town, find a barricade on main street, go to merchants lane, general store door is broken but has a hole in.
   - When you examine it a location change occurs and you get stuck.
 There are no exits and some items around you.